 Results from primary care will be phoned to the GP practice.
-If the results become available outwith normal working hours they will be reviewed by the on-call Biochemist to determine whether they need to be phoned to the GP out of hours service.
-Whether phoned to the out of hours service or not, they will be phoned to the patient's GP practice when the practice reopens.
+If the results become available outwith normal working hours they will phoned to the GP out of hours service.
+They will also be phoned to the patient's GP practice when the practice reopens unless the patient has been admitted to secondary care.